CoachbotSwarm/User-Guide/README.md

 ## Getting the Results

 When your code has finished running, you will receive an email from the system letting you know so.
-When you pull the repo, the **Completed_Runs** folder will have your results in your folder with the files explained below.
+View your private repository (named with the registered user's github repository) to access the results.
+The returned files will be in a new branch named with the timestamp of when the experiment finished.
+To switch branches, click on the dropdown menu , defaults to "main", near the top left of the screen, below the repository name to view the full list of available branches.

 ### Result Format

-Within this folder, you should see the following directory tree (new files and directories are underlined).
+Assuming the submission was valid and passed our verification, users will receive an email alerting them that their experiment's results are ready.
+The results of the algorithm will be pushed to a seperate branch in the private repo.
+This branch will be named with the time stamp of when the results were uploaded to the private repository.
+This branch will roughly resemble the following directory tree (new files and directories are in bold).

 &emsp; FolderName
 &emsp; &emsp; usr_code.py
 &emsp; &emsp; init_pose.csv
 &emsp; &emsp; email.txt
 &emsp; &emsp; <ins> init_pose_errors.csv </ins>
+&emsp; &emsp; <ins> sim_data.txt.csv </ins>
+&emsp; &emsp; <ins> sim_output.mp4 </ins>
 &emsp; &emsp; <ins> output_logs </ins>
 &emsp; &emsp; &emsp; <ins> ID_mapping.csv </ins>
 &emsp; &emsp; &emsp; <ins> camera_video.mp4 </ins>